ReemALHamed/IOS-CodeSnippets/README.md

 ```

-## Audio Player with observer to update the slider
+## Audio Player with Observer to Update the Slider

 #### vars